abumusasakib/VisionXAI/README.md

    flutter run
    ```

-   Open the Flutter project (vision_xai) in your preferred IDE (VSCode, Android Studio) and run the app on an Android device.
+   Open the Flutter project (vision_xai) in your preferred IDE (VSCode, Android Studio) and run the app on a supported device.

 ## Notes